-These rules are a summary of rights to attend meetings of the South Yorkshire Mayoral Combined Authority (the Authority), its Committees and Sub- Committees, and of access to documents.
+This Part is ese rules are a summary of rights to attend meetings of the South Yorkshire Mayoral Combined Authority (the Authority), its Committees and Sub-Committees, and of access to documents.

 The Authority will keep at its principal office a summary of various rights to attend meetings and to inspect documents in the Authority's possession, conferred by that Act and by some other legislation.